Serra do Aracá

 Description of the waterfall

-Eldorado Falls have formed on Preto stream – fairly large river, which falls over the rim of plateau at Monte Tantalita.
-As the stream reaches the rim of cliff, it becomes more shallow and wider (around 15 – 30 metres) and then falls down in the abyss.
-Water falls through the air, gradually turning into mist.
+Eldorado Falls have formed on Preto stream – fairly large river, which falls over the rim of the plateau at Monte Tantalita.
+As the stream reaches the rim of the cliff, it becomes more shallow and wider (around 15 – 30 meters) and then falls down in the abyss.
+Water is falling through the air, gradually turning into mist.
 Closer to the base it hits some cliff ledges but otherwise its free fall in not interrupted.
-At the base is small pool.
+At the base is a small pool.

 Falls are more impressive in April – September, during the rainy season.

 Falls were measured in 2001 by an IBAMA (environmental authority in Brazil) expedition – then the resulting height of falls was 365 m.
-Now more oftenly is given slightly smaller figure – 357 m.
+Now more often is given a slightly smaller figure – 357 m.

-Currently falls are hard to access but nevertheless rather many tourists manage to come here and there is even a muddy trail on the summit of tepui, linking the best views on the falls.
+Currently falls are hard to access but nevertheless, rather many tourists manage to come here and there is even a muddy trail on the summit of the tepui, linking the best views on the falls.